ZT-Tinrry/FADA/README.md

 ![Visualization](gifs/output.gif)

 ### Acknowledge
-Some codes are adapted from [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark) and [semseg](https://github.com/hszhao/semseg).
+Some codes are adapted from [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark), [semseg](https://github.com/hszhao/semseg) [sepico](https://github.com/BIT-DA/SePiCo).
 We thank them for their excellent projects.

 ### Citation
 If you find this code useful please consider citing